matthieu-beteille/redux-data-fx/README.md

 # Redux Data FX

-## Declarative Side Effects for Redux.a
+Declarative Side Effects for Redux.

 There are many options out there to handle side effects with Redux (redux-coco, redux-blabla, redux-gnagna, redux-hiprx...).
 I didn't quite find what I wanted so I decided I'd made this small store enhancer..

+The idea is very simple: in addition of the new state, your reducers can now return a data structure describing the side effects you want to run.

-The idea is very similar to `redux-loop`, mostly inspired by the elm architecture, but I'd say this very implementation's idea comes from what re-frame is doing in cljs with its effectful handlers.
+This is very similar to `redux-loop`, mostly inspired by the elm architecture.
+But I'd say this implementation's idea comes from re-frame in cljs and its effectful handlers.

-(re-frame is an awesome project, you should definitely check its readme/docs if you have time https://github.com/Day8/re-frame/)
+(re-frame is an awesome project, you should definitely check it out https://github.com/Day8/re-frame/)

-## How does it work?
+## Overview

 Usual reducer signature: